Banned and restricted

+All electrical items must comply with the New Zealand electrical safety regime.
 For more information on plugs, visit the Ministry of Economic Development's Energy Safety website and check out their guide to supplying safe electrical products.

 All food listed on the site must be produced in a registered premises or under an approved food safety programme or registered risk management programme.
 It must also comply with food labelling and standards requirements.